hashicorp/enos/README.md

 Enos Quality Requirement Scenarios are built upon Terraform and as such you can use any Terraform provider necessary to build or configure any dependencies.

 #### CLI
-The Enos CLI is responsible for decoding the enos.hcl and enos.vars.hcl into individual scenarios, generating Terraform modules of each scenario, performing Terraform actions against those modules, and tracking history of actions.
+The Enos CLI is primarily responsible for decoding the enos.hcl and enos.vars.hcl into individual scenarios, generating Terraform modules of each scenario, performing Terraform actions against those modules, and tracking history of actions.
+It is also used for advanced use cases like sampling, which is pseudo random execution of compatible scenarios for various test artifacts.

 #### Provider
-The [Enos Provider](https://github.com/hashicorp/enos-provider) is a Terraform provider that providers Terraform resources and datasources that are useful for using Terraform as a testing framework.
+The [Enos Provider](https://github.com/hashicorp-forge/terraform-provider-enos) is a Terraform provider that provider Terraform resources and datasources that are useful for using Terraform as a testing framework.
 There are helpers for running commands locally or on remote machines, discovering artifacts or local system information, installing artifacts, or setting up clusters of HashiCorp products.

 #### Github Action
 The [Setup Enos Github Action](https://github.com/hashicorp/action-setup-enos) is a Github Action for installing and executing `enos` scenarios as part of Github Actions pipelines.

 #### Homebrew Formula
-The internal [Enos homebrew formula](https://github.com/hashicorp/homebrew-internal/tree/main/HomebrewFormula) is available to easily install releases of `enos` on your local machine.
-Github releases are also available for download in this repository.
+The hashicorp/internal homebrew tap allows you to install Enos on macOS.
+Binaries for various platforms are also published at Github Releases.

 ## Features
 ### DSL